 Deposits on beverage containers

 Generally, deposits on beverage containers are not GST- or QST-taxable.
 For more information, refer to the Canada Revenue Agency's GST/HST technical information bulletin B-089, Returnable Containers, on the Government of Canada website.

 Deposits on other returnable containers

-- The purchaser of the container or package is deemed to have resold it to the original supplier.
+The purchaser of the container or package is deemed to have resold it to the original supplier.
 If the purchaser is a registrant, the purchaser must collect GST and QST from the supplier.
-The supplier, if registered, may claim an input tax credit (ITC) and an input tax refund (ITR) for the taxes paid on repurchasing the container or package.
+If the supplier is a registrant, it can claim an input tax credit (ITC) and an input tax refund (ITR) for the taxes paid on repurchasing the container or package.

-If the supplier credits or refunds the purchaser the GST and the QST previously paid by the latter, a credit or debit note must be provided.
-In addition, the supplier and the purchaser must adjust their GST and QST amounts credited or refunded in the calculation of the supplier's net tax for the period in which the note was provided.
-The purchaser must include the amounts in the calculation of the supplier's net tax.
+The supplier credits or refunds the purchaser for the GST and QST previously paid and provides a credit or debit note.
+In addition, the supplier can deduct the GST and QST amounts credited or refunded in the calculation of the supplier's net tax for the period in which the note was provided.
+The purchaser must include those amounts in its net tax.

 Where goods are sold in a container or package other than the one in which they are usually sold, and the package or container is sold with the goods as a single item, the following rules apply:

 - If the package or container can be considered incidental to the goods, the GST and QST will apply to the package or container if the taxes apply to the contents (except if the contents are zero-rated).

-- If the package or container cannot be considered incidental to the goods, it is subject to GST and QST separately from its contents and regardless of whether the contents are taxable.
+- If the package or container cannot be considered incidental to the goods, it is subject to GST and QST separately from its contents.
 In this case, the taxes must be collected on the portion of the sale price that pertains to the package or container.